KATYŃ -THE UNSPEAKABLE CRIME

 Teresa believes that her grandparents received the information from London because they lived in the United States.
 Franciszek and Sabina Czapiewski, with their youngest son, Eugeniusz, immigrated there from Lipno just months before Germany invaded Poland in 1939. (“My grandfather didn’t plan on the Second World War.”)
 They left behind their only daughter, Zofia, and three other sons.
 Zofia had recently married Jan Miotk, and moved to Warsaw.
 Stanisław, Zofia’s older brother, had made a reputation for himself as a political journalist in Poznań, and worked for the news and political journal Kurier Poznański.
 Tadeusz, younger than her, ran his own business in Lipno.
 Kazimierz had recently finished high school and moved in with his sister and new brother-in-law.

 “My mum met my uncle at the Warsaw railway station on 7 September 1939.
 He was mobilised and they were sending him east as an army correspondent.
-Because Germany came in from the west, the north and the south, the Polish government decided, that they would concentrate soldiers along an eastern line, to stop the Germans invading from the east as well.
+Because Germany came in from the west, the north and the south, the Polish government decided that they would concentrate soldiers along an eastern line, to stop the Germans invading from the east as well.
 They did not know that Russia was going to invade from the east.

 “It was the last time she saw him.
 He saw how much Warsaw was bombed.
-She told me that he took out a very expensive fountain pen, a gift, and wrote down something.
+She told me that he took out a very expensive fountain pen, a gift, and wrote something down.
 My mum promised my uncle that he would be her first child’s godfather.
 That’s why my brother never had a baptism.
 She kept waiting for my uncle to be the godfather; she kept the hope that he was living, that they would find him.”

 The German occupiers of Warsaw allowed Zofia one letter a month through the Red Cross, of around 50 words, including the addresses.
 Teresa has two of the cryptic cables from her grandfather, written to her mother in English through the American Red Cross.
 One, sent in September 1943, arrived in Warsaw the following May, and another, sent in December 1943, arrived in July 1944.
 The first was happy about Teresa’s birth and both ask for news of Stanisław.